 In addition, Nunavut is severely limited in the quantity and diversity of shelter for the housing vulnerable.
-To date, the GN has not been in a position to determine the full range of supportive housing needed to meet the specific needs of Elders, and of the population with mental wellness issues, physical disabilities, and other life circumstances requiring supportive housing.
+To date, the GN has not been able to develop the full range of supportive housing needed to meet the specific needs of Elders, and of the population with mental wellness issues, physical disabilities, and other life circumstances requiring supportive housing.